Composite Bladder Inflation Molding (BIM) Support

 A resin infusion bladder, on the other hand, is typically inflated with less pressure to avoid collapsing the dry fiber preform and shutting off essential resin flow channels.
 The resin infusion bladder's role is that of a soft tool surface during impregnation and to maintain wetted preform shape as the resin gels/cures.

 Bladder material selection is driven by part geometry, processing temperature, reusability requirements, and cost.
 Common bladder materials include latex rubber, polyamides (nylon), silicone rubber, and polyetheretherketone (PEEK).

 Resin Infused Composite Spool Composite Bent Paddle Shaft Curved Composite Tent Poles Composite Stroller Frame Member

-Please Contact Us to learn more about CSS Bladder Molding Support services or to discuss your FRP composite program needs.
+Please Contact Us to discuss your FRP composite program needs or learn more about CSS Bladder Molding Support services.